nithril/nithril.github.io/_posts/2015-07-05-fair-consuming-with-rabbitmq.markdown

 We will implement the [Deficit Weighted Round Robin](https://en.wikipedia.org/wiki/Deficit_round_robin) algorithm (DWRR).
 This algorithm is simple and effective:

-* It does not involve knowledge of the queues content
+* It does not involve knowledge of the actual queues content
 * On the long term (not so long in human time), it allows to reach the message flow rate associated to a `Qe[i]`.

+It involves knowledge of the past content.
+It is why it's called `Deficit`, past contents decrease the scheduling priority.

 DWRR is a scheduling algorithm for the network scheduler: the unit of resource is the network bandwidth.
 Packets are prioritized according to their size and the flow slot.